Mokshda13/Neural-Network-model-to-predict-Diabetes/README.md

         self.layer1 = layer1
         self.layer2 = layer2
  ```
-Sigmoid Function is used as activation function to train the network.It is a S shaped curve whose value lies between 0 and 1.Pass the weighted sum of the inputs through this function to normalize them between 0 ad 1.
+Sigmoid Function is used as activation function to train the network.
+It is a S shaped curve whose value lies between 0 and 1.
+Pass the weighted sum of the inputs through this function to normalize them between 0 ad 1.
  ```ruby
  def __sigmoid(self, x):
         return 1 / (1 + exp(-x))
  ```
- Define the derivative of sigmoid function.This function is differentiable everywhere on the curve.
+ Define the derivative of sigmoid function.
+This function is differentiable everywhere on the curve.
  ```ruby
  def __sigmoid_derivative(self, x):
         return x*(1 - x)